mikeogezi/turtlebot3_rl/README.md

 - 🚀

 ## Further work
-- Running a proper headless setup on more capable machines (This was trained in an Ubunut VM on my 2020 1.4GHz Macbook Pro)
+- Running a proper headless setup on more capable machines (This was trained in an Ubuntu VM on my 2020 1.4GHz Macbook Pro)